 Every September, Jasper National Park empties out the pocketful of gold it’s been hiding all year.
-As the leaves turn and the mercury sidles southward, we can’t help but feel grateful to live in a place where every season brings a new kind of joy.
+As the leaves turn and temperatures slip down, we can’t help but feel grateful to live in a place where every season brings a new kind of joy.
 Fall is a wonderful time to visit, for a multitude of reasons.
 Here’s 13 of them.

 The Jasper Dark Sky Festival

-This signature event is a cornerstone of the Jasper in October experience.
+This signature event is a cornerstone of the Jasper autumn experience.
 With skies darkening earlier but daytime temperatures generally still hanging around 10 degrees Celsius, this time is the ideal period to fully appreciate Jasper’s internationally designated dark sky preserve.
-Get tickets for the 2019 festival, happening Oct.
-18-27.
+The 2021 festival is happening October 15 - 24.
 Can’t visit during the festival?
 Jasper Planetarium delivers nightly shows and telescope experiences that give a great overview of the local skies.

 Guided fall hike

 It is magical to saunter along a trail littered with leaves, but hiking in shoulder seasons (both spring and autumn) comes with more unpredictable weather.
 Ensure you’re in safe and knowledgeable hands by going with a licenced hiking guide.
-Jasper’s got no shortage of options: Jasper Hikes and Tours, Canadian Skyline Adventures and Jasper Walks & Talks are all excellent.
+Jasper’s got no shortage of options: Jasper Hikes and Tours, Canadian Skyline Adventures, High Sights Guiding and Jasper Walks & Talks are all excellent.

-Or enjoy a different kind of horsepower and hop on a Harley Davidson with Jasper Motorcycle Tours.
+Feel the freedom of the open road and hop on a Harley Davidson with Jasper Motorcycle Tours.
 With heated jackets and cozy sidecars, this is a great activity even when temperatures are on the chilly side.
 Tours run until October 15.